Ninja-Squad/ninja-squad.github.com/_posts/2017-03-24-what-is-new-angular-4.md

 and some interfaces have changed or are deprecated (rarely used in most applications, like `OpaqueToken` or `SimpleChange`).

 TypeScript [2.1](https://blogs.msdn.microsoft.com/typescript/2016/12/07/announcing-typescript-2-1/) and [2.2](https://blogs.msdn.microsoft.com/typescript/2017/02/22/announcing-typescript-2-2/) have brought really nice features you should check out.
-Angular 4 now supports them, and you can activate the new `strictNullChecks` TypeScript option for example.
+Angular 4 now supports them (and you will soon be able to activate the new `strictNullChecks` TypeScript option for example).

 So what does this new Angular version bring?
 Let's dive in!